prometheus/blackbox_exporter/CONFIGURATION.md

         ], ...
     ]

   # Probe fails if response header does not match regex.
+For headers with multiple values, fails if *none* match
   fail_if_header_not_matches_regexp:
     [ - [ header: <string>,
           [ regex: <regex>, ]